lynnlangit/methylAltSplicing/README.md

 - input - data from CreateFeatures.R
 - output - various plots

 #### 4c.
-GBM_Metropolis-Hastings: Runs Metropolis Hastings algorithm to fine tune param set of a GBM
+GBM_Metropolis-Hastings.R: Runs Metropolis Hastings algorithm to fine tune param set of a GBM
 NOTES: The cell type can be changed in the beginning of the script.
 There is also a vector (in the beginning) which selects the features for the optimisation.
 - input - data from CreateFeatures.R, TRUE or FALSE parameter